Lucy Staniforth: Return to Sunderland

 In January 2016, Staniforth left Liverpool and returned to Sunderland on a two-year contract.

 At the beginning of the 2017 season, Lucy was awarded penalty-taking responsibilities for her club.
-In both the fifth and sixth round of the FA Women's Cup, against Aston Villa and Chelsea respectively, Staniforth scored from the penalty spot.
+In both the fifth and sixth round of the Women's FA Cup, against Aston Villa and Chelsea respectively, Staniforth scored from the penalty spot.
 She then scored on two further occasions in the league, from the spot against her old club Bristol City and directly from a corner against Yeovil Town with the outside of her foot.

-Following Steph Bannon's departure from the club, Staniforth was named club captain of Sunderland in July 2017.
+Following Stephanie Bannon's retirement, Staniforth was named club captain of Sunderland in July 2017.
 Staniforth's rich vein of form continued into the 2018 season, scoring against both Sheffield and Liverpool and netting a brace against Aston Villa.
 In the Fourth Round of the FA Cup against Brighouse Town L.F.C, Lucy scored a second half hat-trick – the first hat-trick of her senior career.
 In Staniforth's inaugural season as captain, she was awarded Player of the Season for her club and nominated for Goal of the Season at the FAWSL Awards.